 I have to admit that even though I still have so many of Steven’s files yet to convert, I check the Facebook group several times a day to see what he is working on next!

 Several people have asked what material Steven uses to cut out his buildings.
 It is 30 pt. chipboard, which is a medium weight brown Kraft cardboard.
 The link above is to the exact brand that Steven posted that he buys.
 Please note that chipboard is made out of recycled materials, and hence should be covered with gesso before painting as it is highly absorbent.
-I have yet to cut any 30 pt. chipboard myself, but I have been assured it cuts with the regular fine point blade.
+I have been able to cut the 30 pt. chipboard with a regular fine point blade, but I often have to cut it two or three times..

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

 FREE PATTERNS & CUT FILES FOR STEVEN LEEDS’ GLITTER TOWN